maedamaeday/UdacityRL_p1/README.md

 Please replace "env_name" with your virtual environment.

-## model detail and its performance
+## run training and watch trained agent actions
+"my_Navigation.ipynb" is the main file of this repository.
+The first part is taken from the sample code provided by Udacity, and learning part for this is added (from cell #7).

+Before running the notebook,
+you need to specify the Unity environment in the cell #2, following instructions in the notebook.

-The details for the model architecture, training method and its performance is summarized in [Report.md](Report.md)
+The details of the model architecture, training method and its performance is summarized in [Report.md](Report.md)